Convert a NumPy array to LaTeX

 $$

-Rendering the output in a document
+Rendering output in a document

 Code